nafisreza/vanillajs-rest-api/README.md

 #### 2. Access the API:

 You can access the API at `http://localhost:3000` by default.
-Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to interact with the QuizMasterAPI.
+Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to interact with the E-Commerce Rest API.

 ### Recommended IDEs: